r-kupin/webserv/README.md

 ##### error_page
 Similar to *index* - it is possible to define custom error pages for each location.
 Error_page directive expects one or more `error code`(s) followed by a `filename` of the error page, that should be sent to the client in case if one of the specified errors will happen.
+In case, if error page is not defined, or defined file doesn't exist - webserv would auto generate default error page automatically.
 Example:
 ```nginx
 error_page 403 404 /error.html;